You want smart political talk without the meltdowns?

 Go.

-Uh the president had a cold.
+The president had a cold.

 He had a hoarse voice.

-You all heard it, that's why he reached out.
+That's why he reached out.

-But I will say this, and the president said this uh over the past couple of days, certainly right after the debate.
+But I will say this, and the president said this over the past couple of days, certainly right after the debate.

 He knows how to do the job.